 Roles and Responsibilities

-The criteria for designation and de-designation is on bather numbers.
+The primary criteria for designation and dedesignation is on bather numbers.
 We have not set a numerical figure on the numbers of bathers, as all bathing waters are different and one figure may not be suitable for all sites.
-We look for evidence of numbers of swimmers, people paddling at the water’s edge and people on the beach.
+We look for evidence of numbers of swimmers, people paddling at the water’s edge.
 We consider anybody swimming or paddling in the water to be a bather.

-The Welsh Government is responsible for designation and de-designation in Wales and will base decisions on the evidence supplied in accordance with the set criteria for designation and de-designation.
-Where the Welsh Government considers that a designation or de-designation is required, it will approach the local authority, private operator in order to take their views into account.
+The Welsh Government is responsible for designation and dedesignation in Wales and will base decisions on the evidence supplied in accordance with the set criteria for designation and dedesignation as set out in the Bathing Water Regulations 2013.

 The Welsh Government will make the names of any organisations, or person representing an organisation or group who recommend a designation or dedesignation, known in the applications process.
 We will protect personal information of members of the public who recommend a designation or dedesignation.